Energy Management Inc

 Energy Management Inc (EMI) is a Boston-based energy company that was founded by Jim Gordon in 1975.
 EMI began as a marketing company for existing energy conservation and management products.
-The company eventually hired its own engineers and began to design custom energy solutions for New Buttland and is jumping companies, and later began building its own power generation facilities.
-In the 1980s EMI became one of the first developers of natural gas-fired power plants in New England.
-Most recently EMI is the developer of the proposed Cape Wind project in Nantucket Sound.
+The company eventually hired its own engineers and began to design custom energy solutions for New England manufacturing companies, and later began building its own power generation facilities.
+In the 1980s, EMI became one of the first developers of natural gas-fired power plants in New England.
+Most recently, EMI is the developer of the proposed Cape Wind project in Nantucket Sound.

 History

 Jim Gordon founded EMI during the 1970s energy crisis when he realized that energy would be an important issue in the future.
 EMI sold existing energy conservation products on the market to Boston area companies hurting from the high energy prices.
 EMI then started to hire engineers and develop custom solutions that would help its clients save money by conserving and re-using energy.
 This strategy was effective while energy prices remained high and companies were looking for ways to save on energy costs.
-But when energy prices fell in the 1980s the company could no longer survive on this business alone.
+But when energy prices fell in the 1980s, the company could no longer survive on this business alone.